Unboxed-Software/solana-course/content/nfts-with-metaplex.md

 );
 ```

-The method returns an object containing information about the newly created NFT.
+This method returns an object containing information about the newly created NFT.
 By default, the SDK sets the `isMutable` property to true, allowing for updates to be made to the NFT's metadata.
 However, you can choose to set `isMutable` to false, making the NFT's metadata immutable.

 ### Update NFT

-Once you have created an NFT, you may want to update its metadata.
-The SDK's `update` method allows you to update the metadata of an existing NFT.
-This method allows you to change both the on-chain and off-chain portions of the NFT's metadata.
-To update the off-chain metadata, you will need to repeat the steps of uploading a new image and metadata URI as outlined in the previous steps and provide the new metadata URI to this method.
+If you've left `isMutable` as true, you may end up having a reason to update your NFT's metadata.
+The SDK's `update` method allows you to update both the on-chain and off-chain portions of the NFT's metadata.
+To update the off-chain metadata, you'll need to repeat the steps of uploading a new image and metadata URI as outlined in the previous steps, then provide the new metadata URI to this method.
 This will change the URI that the on-chain metadata points to, effectively updating the off-chain metadata as well.

 ```tsx
 const nft = await metaplex.nfts().findByMint({ mintAddress });